Short on time? Here’s the best VPN for Netflix in 2023:

 Surfshark has very affordable plans that start at just $2.30 / month.
 Also, it backs each plan with a 30-day money-back guarantee.

-Surfshark allows unlimited connections, which makes it a good pick for large families.
+Surfshark has a server in 100+ countries, which makes it a good pick for most users around the world to access their home country’s Netflix library.
 It claims to work with 15+ Netflix libraries, and it also has an Android feature that makes it easier to access Netflix’s mobile app.
 Surfshark covers each plan with a 30-day money-back guarantee.

 Proton VPN claims it can access 10+ Netflix libraries, including popular ones like Netflix US, Netflix UK, and Netflix Canada — my colleagues in the UK and Canada confirmed the VPN consistently accesses their home libraries.